Soopyboo32/soopyv2settingshelp/data/waypoints/create_waypoint.md

 [b]: Blue color of the waypoint, defaults to 0.

-[area]: The area to show the waypoint in (if the player's tab list doesent show area: [area] it will not render the waypoint)
+[area]: The area to show the waypoint in (if the player's tab list doesent show area: [area] it will not render the waypoint), 'a' for current area